 - Under FOIA your requests should only pertain to records or documents.
 FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of the Department of Behavioral Health and Developmental Services.

-choose to receive electronic records in any format used by the Department of
+- You may choose to receive electronic records in any format used by the

-Behavioral Health and Developmental Services in the regular course of
+Department of Behavioral Health and Developmental Services in the regular

 - For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records